Requirements for a Home Equity Loan

 If you’ve been thinking of taking out a home equity loan but are not quite sure how home equity loan applications are evaluated, here is an overview of what you can expect and the items Discover® Home Loans with its home equity loans, reviews on each application.
-Upon submission, we review:
+Upon submission, the basics we review include:

 - Credit Score